markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 143 files with 15,639 lines of code that haven’t been ported, so there is still long way to go.
+There are 140 files with 14,556 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 5 October 2020

+- Port `SchemaOrgParser` and `SchemaOrgParserAccessor` from `SchemaOrg.java`

 ### 4 October 2020